 The Authority's property, plant, equipment, and infrastructure with useful lives of more than one year are stated at historical cost or at estimated historical cost for those items not previously reported and comprehensively reported in the government-wide financial statements.
 The Authority maintains infrastructure assets records consistent with all other capital assets.
 Donated assets are stated at fair value on the date donated.
-The Authority generally capitalizes assets with cost of \$2,500 or more as purchase and construction outlay occur.
+The Authority generally capitalizes assets as purchase and construction outlay occur.
 The cost of normal maintenance and repairs that do not add to the assets value or materially extend useful lives are not capitalized.
 Capital assets, including those of component units, are depreciated using the straight-line method.
 When capital assets are disposed, the cost and applicable accumulated depreciation are moved from the respective accounts, and the resulting gain or loss is recorded in operations.
 Capital assets obtained for other government entities are considered as belonging to the other entity and not the Authority.
-These assets are included in Capital Leases Receivable and not depreciated.
+These assets are included in Receivable from School, net and not depreciated.